• Skip to primary navigation

 Sweet and sour chicken pin with 2 images and text divider.

-Amazingly tasty Sweet and Sour Chicken combines crispy, fried chunks of breaded chicken with pineapple, bell peppers, and onion for a classic Chinese food takeout meal at home!
-It's so easy to make and can be on the table ready to enjoy in just 25 minutes!
+Sweet and sour chicken combines crispy, fried chunks of breaded chicken with pineapple, bell peppers, and onions!
+It's a classic Chinese food takeout meal at home!
+Plus, it's so easy to make and can be on the table ready to enjoy in just 25 minutes!

 Tasty sweet and sour chicken served over rice on a white plate.